CasperLabs/stests/docs/generators.md

 - `stests-wg-110 --net X --transfers Y --amount Z`

 Launches a workload generator that will perform a sequence of wasm-less on-chain balance transfers.
 For each transfer **a WASM file will be dispatched** to the network as part of the deploy.
+Also see default parameters above.

 - `--net`
 	- Network name {type}{id}, e.g. nctl1.